beloslavamalakova/dbl_1/README.md

 In the notebook, the klm_conv_standard has to be uploaded.
 And when everything is done it will download the resulting data frame as "translation_final.csv".
 The notebook has extra instructions for all these steps.

+### unadressed_high_follower_business_analysis.py
+In the unadressed_high_follower_business_analyiss.py file, we determine basic row counts for starter tweets.
+Furthermore, we determine the number of conversation starters and starters not replied to for both influencers (> 10000 followers) and non-influencers.

+### conversation_context_business.py
+In the conversation_context_business we do topic modelling using Latent Dirichlet Allocation.
+This file will output 15 plots: positive, neutral, and negative sentiment topics for each airline and KLM nonreply tweets.
+It can only be run after the sentiment analysis file.
+To run the file install all relevant packages beforehand (sci-kit, nltk) The runtime of the model is dependent on the number of features in this case (10,000) it will run in around an hour depending on your system specs.

 ### Testing of the results:
 We tested both with manually labeled data and with an already existing dataset on Kaggle: https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment/data